harishkumarjhaldiyal/harishkumarjhaldiyal.github.io/projects.md

 <div class="feature-card">
   <div class="fc-body">
-    <span class="fc-eyebrow">Piloting · For School Leadership</span>
+    <span class="fc-eyebrow">For School Leadership</span>
     <h3>Cover Teachers</h3>
     <p>When a teacher calls in sick, this reads the school's master timetable and automatically works out who should cover each period — subject-matched first, then balanced by recent cover load, with busy-teacher warnings and one-click "next best" alternatives, all rolled into one consolidated email draft.
-Currently being piloted with my school's assistant principals.
 This is an interactive prototype seeded entirely with fictional teachers and timetables so the real interface can be explored safely.</p>
     <a href="{{ '/cover-teachers/' | relative_url }}" target="_blank" rel="noopener" class="fc-cta">Open Cover Teachers →</a>
   </div>
 </div>